Up to 60% off sofas & mattresses — limited‑time deals.

 Is a power chaise sofa the same as a power reclining sectional?

-Not always—some have a fixed chaise plus powered recliner seats, while others power the chaise module itself.
+Not always.
+Some have a fixed chaise plus powered recliner seats, while others power the chaise side itself.

 Does it have to stay plugged in?

-Usually yes for normal operation; a battery pack (if offered) is typically for limited cycles during outages.
+Usually yes for normal use.
+If a battery pack is offered, it is typically meant for limited cycles during outages.

 How much wall clearance do I need?

-Use the fully reclined depth from the spec sheet and add a buffer; “wall-hugger” reduces, but doesn’t eliminate, clearance needs.
+Use the fully reclined depth from the spec sheet and add a buffer.
+Space-saving designs reduce clearance needs, but they do not eliminate them.

 Will it help back pain?